 The world craves better leadership, and there is no shortage of books, sound bites and so-called experts on the topic.
 Yet ongoing issues in business and other sectors around the world indicate that the problem of leadership has not been solved.

 Somehow, the world seems to have forgotten what good leadership looks like.

-Since the inception of the Ian O. Ihnatowycz Institute for Leadership in September 2010, we have been at the centre of leadership thought, inquiry and education into what makes a better leader.
+Since the inception of the Ian O. Ihnatowycz Institute for Leadership in September 2010, we have been at the center of leadership thought, inquiry, and education into what makes a better leader.
 Beginning with our multi-disciplinary examination of the leadership failures and successes relating to the global financial crisis of 2008-2009, we have made research, teaching and outreach on leader character our distinct differentiator in the vast leadership space.

 Leader character is ingrained into our Institute’s mission and vision:

 The Ian O. Ihnatowycz Institute for Leadership is at the forefront of knowledge creation in the leader character area.
-Our research is integrated into Ivey’s degree and executive education programs so students are able to assess and increase their own leadership capacities and exercise character-based leadership.
-Through a wide range of outreach activities, the Institute exposes leaders in the public, private and not-for-profit sectors to our work, so they may enhance their effectiveness and weave leader character development into their organizations.
+Our research is integrated into Ivey’s degree and Executive Education programs so students are able to assess and increase their own leadership capacities and exercise character-based leadership.
+Through a wide range of outreach activities, the Institute exposes leaders in the public, private, and not-for-profit sectors to our work, so they may enhance their effectiveness and weave leader character development into their organizations.

 We aspire to have a deep impact on individuals, organizations and societies through the creation and application of new knowledge on leader character.